duongdinh7601/signup-app/README.md

 # Creating a new branch

-Create and checkout new branch git checkout -b <branch-name>
+git checkout -b <branch-name> --> create and checkout new branch

 # Pushing changes in git